Clicking links below will open a full window or an

 listen to an adult or child.

-Regardless of the reason, feeling unheard
+Regardless of the reason,

-(ignored and disrespected) by someone is
+feeling unheard (ignored and disrespected) by

-frustrating - specially if it's chronic.
-How can
+someone is frustrating - specially if it's

-you respond effectively when this happens?
+chronic.
+How can you respond effectively when

 Response Options